-Westminster College ranked tied for fourth among top-tier National Liberal Arts Colleges in graduation rate performance, according to the 2013 U.S. News Best Colleges rankings.
+Westminster College ranked fourth among top-tier National Liberal Arts Colleges in graduation rate performance, according to the 2014 U.S. News Best Colleges rankings.

 The Graduation Rate Performance category measures educational outcomes based on the difference between a school's actual graduation rate and the one predicted by U.S. News based on the students' test scores and institutional resources.